Some Serie A Players Prepare To Resume Training - UrduPoint

 Several regions that have avoided the worst of the outbreak say they will use a loophole to individual players to start training on Monday.

-The voluntary sessions will affect teams such as Napoli in the south and the central Emilia-Romagna region's Bologna and Parma.
+The voluntary sessions will affect teams such as Napoli in the south and the central Emilia-Romagna region's Bologna.

 But rules published by Sassuolo made clear that none of their coaches or other staff will be involved in the sessions.